SICO-SYS/SiCo/README.md

 ### THIRD-PARTY SERVICE
   - we use travis-ci to do CI,CD for initial，but we'll take it by this API.
   - we use gitter.im to communicate with users, a public annoncement platform.
+  - we use slack to communicate with every developer who want to be a contributor.
   - we use sentry.io to know what problem in sico, find bugs easy.
   - we use new relic to track our API performance.
-  - we use slack to communicate with every developer who want to be a contributor.
-  - we will use jira to assign tasks & arrange the release planning.
+  - we use [jira](https://sico-ops.atlassian.net) to assign tasks & arrange the release planning.

 ### HOW TO REPORT AN ISSUE
   * Open an issue on relate project